hacktics/nhastie/README.md

 Yes, and in numerous ways, for example:
 <ol>
 <li> Asking - Be nice :)</li>
-<li> Phishing - Luring users to use a link, open of template based word, etc.</li>
+<li> Phishing - Luring users to use a link HTTP/UNC/SMB</li>
+<li> Open of template based word, a .lnk file or access a share with desktop.ini file</li>
 <li> Using web application attacks - XSS, CSRF, etc.</li>
 <li> Forcing with MITM</li>
 </ol>
 Several instances that will trigger NTLM automatic submission in a Windows environment:
 <ol>
-<li> Browsers automatically sends NTLM when needed to cached web application with Intranet URL and some (e.g. default Internet Explorer) will send it even to none cached intranet sites.</li>
+<li> Browsers automatically send NTLM when needed to cached web application with Intranet URL and some (e.g. default Internet Explorer) will send it even to non-cached intranet sites.</li>
 <li> Use template based word this will trigger SMB communication with  NTLM.</li>
 <li> Use XXE on servers</li>
 <li> Use SQL Injection techniques</li>